-Swing Left’s goal is to turn the House of Representatives blue in 2018.
-We will achieve this goal by organizing and supporting volunteers in swing districts across the country who are working to elect Democrats.
+Swing Left’s goal is to flip the House of Representatives in the 2018 midterm elections and put a check on the Trump and GOP agenda.
+We will achieve this by organizing and supporting volunteers to have an impact Swing Districts across the country.

 How do I sign up to volunteer with Swing Left?

-You can sign up to volunteer in your nearest swing district by going to swingleft.org and entering your zip code.
-You will be directed to your nearest swing district.
-Enter your email address and click “Get Involved” to begin receiving actionable opportunities to volunteer and support Democratic candidates in your inbox.
+You can sign up to volunteer in your nearest Swing District by going to swingleft.org and entering your zip code.
+You will be directed to your nearest Swing District.
+Enter your email address and click “Get Involved” to begin receiving actionable opportunities in your inbox to volunteer and support Democratic candidates.

 Who created Swing Left?

 Swing Left was founded by Ethan Todras-Whitehill, a writer and teacher; Miriam Stone, a brand strategist; and Josh Krafchin, a marketer and entrepreneur.
-We’re currently an all-volunteer group from various industries, collaborating with seasoned organizers to create fresh, innovative approaches.
+We’re currently an all-volunteer group from various industries who are collaborating with seasoned organizers to create fresh, effective approaches to reach our goal of flipping the House.
 We are a small but rapidly-growing organization whose members are working around the clock, in addition to our day jobs, to scale up the organization and fulfill the promise of Swing Left.

 Where is Swing Left located?

-More than 300,000 volunteers live in and around swing districts across the country.
-Swing Left’s organizing team is coordinating from San Francisco, Chicago, Los Angeles, New York and Massachusetts.
+More than 300,000 volunteers live in and around Swing Districts across the country.
+Swing Left’s organizing team is coordinating from locations around the country, including San Francisco, Chicago, Los Angeles, Colorado, New York and Massachusetts.